Zackareee/EMC-Dynmap-Bot/README.md

 > [!IMPORTANT]
 > The Discord Dynmap Bot implementation has been depricated and is still available on the `discord` branch.
-This version has historical tracking built in, whereas the rewrite will not include tracking until v0.3 is released.
+The `discord` version has historical tracking built in, whereas the rewrite will not include tracking until v0.3 is released.

 # EMCMap 🗺️